-The summer season is a time to really enjoy an abundance of fruit, and let those fresh flavours shine out in some wonderful desserts.
-From barbecuing to baking, read our top five favourite recipes to enjoy at the peak of the soft fruit harvest.
+Midsummer is a time to really enjoy an abundance of fruit, and let those fresh flavours shine out in some wonderful desserts.
+From barbecuing to baking, read our top five favourite recipes to enjoy at the peak of the summer harvest.

 Barbecuing may seem like a crass way to treat such a delectable soft fruit as strawberries, but it is all about the contrast of hot and cold, sharp and sweet.
 After macerating, these balsamic BBQ strawberries are threaded onto skewers and only want a quick flip-flop across the grill to warm them and caramelize some of the sugar.
 Serve with classic vanilla ice cream – you can use a plant based one for a great vegan dessert.